Base requirements for consideration for admission to the Neuroscience are listed below.

 In exceptional cases, students may be admitted directly into the Neuroscience Program.
 However, as our program is inherently interdisciplinary, we strongly advises students to take part in any opportunity (like the ILS lab rotations) which provides valuable cross-disciplinary training.
 The faculty a student rotates with may later serve on their dissertation committee and prove to be critical collaborators in future research.

 To inquire about direct admission, please contact the Neuroscience Program Office at firstname.lastname@example.org.

-Applicants interested in applying directly to the Neuroscience program can petition for consideration.
-However, we discourage this route due to the opportunities and benefits the ILS Program affords.
-Non-ILS applicants must contact the Neuroscience Program Office regarding their interest in applying directly.
-Unsolicited application risk being unevaluated.
+Direct admission applicants must contact the Neuroscience Program Office prior to submitting an application.
+Unsolicited applications risk being unevaluated.
 Our office only considers applications submitted by the deadlines set by the Graduate School.